Practice

 • The right of access – Individuals have the right to obtain access to their information (if we’re processing it).

-• The right to rectification – Individuals are entitled to have information corrected if it is inaccurate or incomplete.
+• The right to rectification – Individuals are entitled to have their information corrected if it is inaccurate or incomplete.
 This is not a general right to rectification; there are exceptions.

 • The right to erasure – This is also known as ‘the right to be forgotten’ and, in simple terms, enables individuals to request the deletion or removal of their information where there’s no compelling reason for us to keep using it.
 This is not a general right to erasure; there are exceptions.